virtual-labs/exp-compaction-test-iiith/experiment/aim.md

-To determine the Optimum Moisture Content (OMC) and maximum dry density of a soil by the standard proctor compaction test.
+To determine the Optimum Moisture Content (OMC) and maximum dry density of a soil sample by the standard Proctor compaction test.